 Step Two: Define Your Environment, Audience and Influence.
 Social media has torn down the wall between marketing and sales; everyone is much closer in contact with the customer, no matter the department.

-Step Eight: Be as happy as these stock photo models
+Step Eight: Be as happy as these stock photo models about your awesome new measurement program! |

 Step Three: Define Your Investment.
 Ideally, you should be spending between five and seven percent of your marketing budget on measuring that specific program, opposed to the 4.5% average.